Guinhow/Api-Whatsapp/README.md

 # Api-Whatsapp

-Made an API for whatsapp with Python
+Made an API for whatsapp with Python using flask, Twilio and Ngrok.

+An automated message replyer for Whatsapp, using Ngrok as webhook.